Librarian Who Rejected Melania Trump Dr. Suess Book Donation As 'Racist' Dressed As 'Cat In The Hat'

 — Ted Cruz (@tedcruz) September 29, 2017

-At this time, it is unclear whether or not the school actually officially accepted and received the Melania Trump Dr. Suess book donation or not.
+At this time, it is unclear whether or not the school actually officially accepted and received the Melania Trump Dr. Seuss book donation or not.
 However, the librarian publicly claimed that the Melania book donation was not needed because the school lacks a “need” for the donated Dr. Seuss books.

-What do you think about Liz Soeiro’s decision to reject Melania Trump’s Dr. Suess book donation after proudly donning Cat In the Hat attire just over two years ago?
-Do you believe the librarian has a legitimate concern about the so-called “racist” content of the Suess’ books, or do you believe she is playing politics?
-Let us know in the comments below.
+What do you think about Liz Soeiro’s decision to reject Melania Trump’s Dr. Seuss book donation after proudly donning Cat In the Hat attire just over two years ago?
+Do you believe the librarian has a legitimate concern about the so-called “racist” content of Seuss’ books, or do you believe she is playing politics?
+Let us know in the comments section below.

 ????
 This is crazy❗️A Librarian Called #DrSuess books racist because @MELANIATRUMP sent them. @seanhannity @jessebwatters .@TuckerCarlson pic.twitter.com/6nFwOLym98